bholmesqub/DAFx16/index.md

 layout: page
 title: Physical model parameter optimisation for calibrated emulation of the Dallas Rangemaster Treble Booster guitar pedal
 ---
 This is the companion webpage for the 19th International Conference on Digital Audio Effects paper **"Physical model parameter optimisation for calibrated emulation of the Dallas Rangemaster Treble Booster guitar pedal"** by Ben Holmes and Maarten van Walstijn.
-The paper is currently awaiting review.

 ### Audio samples